codnect/procyon/README.md

 ```
 ## First Controller
-The first thing you have to do to have a controller component in Procyon is to implement
+The first thing you have to do to have a controller component in Procyon is to implement the interface **Controller**.
-interface **Controller**.

-The interface **Controller** looks like the following below.
-It is placed in module **procyon-web**.
+The interface **Controller** looks like the below.
+It is provided by the module **procyon-web**.

 ```go
 type Controller interface {